Voices Worth Hearing

 Lack of Accountability

-In the limited view of WellspringQ, we have not seen the leadership or the congregants take personal responsibility for their role, choices, actions and inactions which resulted in severe damage to many people and many broken families.
-They have yet to acknowledge the full weight and gravity of their actions.
-We have not seen any formal public repentance or admission of wrongdoing from Wellspring Church for the abuses and great wrongs committed in the name of God.
+In the limited view of WellspringQ, we have not seen either the leadership or the congregation take personal responsibility for their roles, choices, actions, and inactions that resulted in severe harm to many individuals and families.
+To date, there has been no acknowledgment of the full weight or gravity of that damage.
+We have not seen any formal, public repentance or admission of wrongdoing from Wellspring Church for abuses and serious harms carried out in the name of God.

 In one of His last recorded promises, Jesus said, “Behold, I make all things new” (Revelation 21:5).
-Few words in Scripture carry such beauty and audacity - the assurance that time, decay, and even evil itself are not the final word.
-That is why it feels so hollow when we encounter shallow imitations of renewal, such as cosmetic rebrandings.
-Readers can readily see that when an “SHCC” becomes an “LCLC,” or an “LCLC” becomes “Wellspring,” these changes bear no resemblance to the transformative promise Jesus offered.
+Few words in Scripture carry such beauty or audacity, the assurance that time, decay, and even evil itself are not the final word.
+That promise makes shallow imitations of renewal feel especially hollow.
+Readers can readily see that when one institutional name is replaced by another, whether “SHCC,” “LCLC,” or “Wellspring”, such cosmetic changes bear little resemblance to the kind of transformation Jesus described.

 “New” means different.
-It means that what was damaged becomes restored, what was corrupted becomes whole again.
-Yet Wellspring continues to practice shunning, and many wrongs committed by the Jameses have not been named, addressed, or undone.
+It means what was damaged is restored and what was corrupted is made whole.
+Yet Wellspring continues to practice shunning, and serious harms associated with its leadership history have not been fully named, addressed, or repaired.
 By any honest measure, the most basic threshold of true newness has not been crossed.